Value Analysis and Value Engineering (VA/VE)

 - Gaps & Flushness Analysis

-Advanced Structures' experienced team of engineers and analysts use a number of methods including algorithms, developed in-house to optimize cost of components and processes.We have worked with major OEMs, Suppliers and Management Consultancies, and have optimized component and processing costs.
-For this activity Advanced Structures has set up a dedicated Teardown and Testing Lab.
+Advanced Structures' experienced team of engineers and analysts use a number of methods including algorithms, developed in-house to reduce cost of automotive components and processes.We have worked with major OEMs, Suppliers and Management Consultancies, and have optimized component and processing costs.
+For this activity Advanced Structures has set up a dedicated Vehicle Teardown and Testing Lab.

 Success with Numbers: